-Earl Malpass discovered he had prostate cancer when his PSA rose sharply, and he traveled to the lower 48 to seek medical care.
-Earl has lived in Alaska for 15 years, and is a pastor and a mission pilot.
-Mr. Malpass consulted with couple of different cancer treatment centers, including one with proton therapy capabilities, but he settled on treatment with Provision after experiencing the unique Culture of Care.
+Earl discovered he had prostate cancer when his PSA rose sharply, and he traveled to the lower 48 to seek medical care.
+Earl had lived in Alaska for 15 years, working as a pastor and mission pilot.
+He consulted with a couple different cancer treatment centers, including one with proton therapy capabilities, but he chose Provision CARES Proton Therapy after experiencing our unique Culture of Care.

-Coming for treatment to Provision CARES Proton Therapy Knoxville, accompanied by his wife and son, Jeremiah, the family was able to enjoy trips to Cades Cove in the Great Smoky Mountains National Park and to nearby Pigeon Forge.
-Earl says his wife has not minded her hotel stay after life in an Alaskan outpost.
-Still, they’ve been eager to travel the 4500 miles back home, looking forward to getting back to the work they do.
+Coming to Provision for treatment, accompanied by his wife and son, Early and his family enjoyed trips to Cades Cove in the Great Smoky Mountains National Park and to nearby Pigeon Forge.
+Earl says his wife didn’t mind her hotel stay at all after life in an Alaskan outpost.
+Still, they’ve were eager to travel the 4500 miles back home and get back to their mission of service.

 Earl said his treatment made him think about the ripple effect of the medical treatment he received at Provision, especially the emphasis on the Culture of Care.

 “They’re helping me.
 They’re also having an impact on my wife and son, and the families there in Manley Hot Springs,” said Earl.
 “They’re having an impact far greater than you can imagine.”